Payments

 Record a cash or check payment

-Use this when the customer paid outside the online payment link.
+Use this when the customer paid outside the online payment link—for example at the front desk with cash or by mailing a check.

 - Open the invoice